 “The LSE German Society has built an outstanding reputation for promoting academic, political and cultural dialogue between Germany and the United Kingdom.“

-Dr. Peter Wittig (German Ambassador to the UK)
+Dr. Peter Wittig (Former German Ambassador to the UK)

 ” The LSE German Society makes a highly valued contribution, not only to the school’s diversity, but to London as a whole. “

 prof. craig calhoun (Former Director of the LSE)